umutozge/theoretical-linguistics/README.md

 [Fırat Öter](mailto:fıratoter@gmail.com) (TA)

-**Catalog Description:** Sound-meaning-structure relations in language; grammatical categories and functions; key concepts and methods of analysis in phonetics, phonology, morphology, syntax in their relation to semantics; finite automata; formal grammar.
+**Catalog Description:** Sound-meaning-structure relations in language; grammatical categories and functions; key concepts and methods of analysis in phonetics, phonology, morphology and syntax in their relation to semantics; finite automata; formal grammar; categorial grammar.

 ### Weekly Schedule (tentative)